puxplaying/mutter-x11-scaling/README.md

 # mutter-x11-scaling
 Mutter build with Ubuntu patch for Xorg fractional scaling on Manjaro.

-Note that the binary package from the release page is build on the unstable branch.
+The binary package from the release page is build on the Stable branch.

 To enable fractional scaling after installation run:
 - ```gsettings set org.gnome.mutter experimental-features "['x11-randr-fractional-scaling']"```